Greenwoodochromis abeelei

-Limnochromis abeelei is a species of cichlid endemic to Lake Tanganyika where it occurs in deeper waters in the southern portion of the lake.
+Greenwoodochromis abeelei is a species of cichlid endemic to Lake Tanganyika where it occurs in deeper waters in the southern portion of the lake.
 This species can reach a length of 23.5 cm TL.
-Some authorities place this species in the genus Greenwoodochromis.
+It was formerly placed in the genus Limnochromis.
 The specific name honours the Belgian colonial administrator M.M. van den Abeele who supported the Belgian Hydrobiological Mission to Lake Tanganyika (1946-1947), on which type was collected.